wadlem/bootcamp/README.md

 ## test the app

-(Don't forget to add your Facebook Id and Facebook App Secret)
+(Don't forget to add your Facebook Id and Facebook App Secret on config/middleware.js)

 ### BackEnd